Invariant density statistical quantifiers and a temperature for the logistic map: Preliminaries

-from which we can case that temperature of the system is proportional to the average energy per particle.
-It is worth noting that some hypotheses are needed for the validity of ET.
-Typically, ET holds for \emph{ergodic} systems in thermal equilibrium with a density distribution in phase space equiprobable for all the states.
-For our proposal it is convenient to make \eqref{EQT-gas} dimensionless, so considering the one-dimensional case, from \eqref{EQT-gas} we can deduce the dimensionless temperature $T/T_0$ as
+from which we can see that the temperature of the system is proportional to the average energy per particle.
+It is worth noting that some hypotheses are needed for the validity of the ET.
+Typically, it holds for \emph{ergodic} systems in thermal equilibrium with a density distribution in phase space equiprobable for all the states.
+For our proposal, it is convenient to make \eqref{EQT-gas} dimensionless, so considering the one-dimensional case, from \eqref{EQT-gas} we can deduce the dimensionless temperature $T/T_0$ as

-where $T_0$ and $v_0$ are arbitrary characteristic temperature and velocity for the system.
+where $T_0$ and $v_0$ denote two arbitrary characteristics temperature and velocity for the system.